PrefixMemory-Tuning: Modernizing Prefix-Tuning by Decoupling the Prefix from Attention: Limitations of prefix-tuning in LLMs

 \subsection{Does Prefix-Tuning alter the attention pattern?}

 So why doesn’t Prefix-Tuning behave well on state-of-the-art LLMs?
-The popular stance is that PT cannot alter the attention distribution in the attention heads ~\cite{petrov2023prompting}.
-Previous work \cite{petrov2023prompting} demonstrates that prefix-tuning is only capable of biasing the attention layer activations which forms a severe limitation.
+The popular stance is that PT cannot alter the attention distribution in the attention heads.
+As demonstrated in \citep{petrov2023prompting}, prefix-tuning is only capable of biasing the attention layer activations, which forms a severe limitation.
 This is shown to be true for single-layer transformers and shallow transformers in general.
 In this study, we argue that, while this analysis is indicative for shallow transformers, it does not capture how PT behaves on LLMs, which are deep multi-layer transformers.
-Our experiments in Figure \ref{fig:mesh1} show that PT can modify the attention pattern of LLMs significantly, despite having bad performance (experiment details are differed to Appendix \ref{app:attn_visual}).
+Our experiments in \ref{app:attn_visual} show that PT can modify the attention pattern of LLMs significantly, despite having bad performance.
 This leads us to believe that an inability to affect the attention pattern is not why PT performs badly.